DogukanZengin/FavouriteQuotes/Quotes.md

  - It is better to make Jar, not War. @Josh Long
  - You build it, you run it. @Werner Vogels
+ -  Any team that cannot be fed by two pizzas is a team that is too big @Jeff Bezos